truptiparmar23/Sales-Analytics-and-Solutions/README.md

 I built this dashboard to help retail businesses understand their sales data without needing to dig through spreadsheets or wait for end-of-month reports.
 The idea is simple — put all the important numbers in one place, make them visual, and let anyone in the business answer their own questions.

-The dashboard covers a full year of sales data for Discount Mart (2018) and shows:
+The dashboard covers sales Discount Mart data form 2016 to 2019 and shows:

 - How much was sold each month
 - Which product categories made the most money